musicaltattoos/gus8068Spr16.github.io/glossary.md

 ⋅⋅*Thick client depends on  client power when the client deso most of the computational work to get information from the server.
 ⋅⋅*
 ##Server
+This is the computer that hosts the data and software.
 ##Tiered Architecture

 -*Presentation Tier*